Registrar/Senior Registrar/Veterinary Specialist in Small Animal Surgery

-- Opportunity to provide best-practice in surgery and veterinary services as a Registrar or Senior Registrar or Veterinary Specialist
+- Opportunity to provide best-practice in surgery and veterinary services as a Registrar or Senior Registrar of Veterinary Specialist

 About the opportunity

-This position is for a residency-trained small animal surgeon in a team of 4 specialist surgeons that make up the surgical referral service at the University Veterinary Teaching Hospital, Sydney (UVTHS).
+This position is for a residency-trained small animal surgeon in a team of small animal surgeons that make up the surgical referral service at the University Veterinary Teaching Hospital, Sydney (UVTHS).
 The majority of time will be spent on clinical duty performing specialist-level surgeries and providing clinical training of undergraduate and postgraduate students at UVTHS including residents, surgical interns, and veterinary students.
-This role will provide clinical services to clients of the hospital and will train, supervise and assess students during rotations.
+This role will provide clinical services to clients of the hospital and will train, supervise and assess students during rotations and play a role in the surgery resident training program.

 The surgery team assists in development and implementation of the Unit Strategic Plan and participates in its management, including in the development of a case load and a financially viable clinical service.
 The position also involves engagement in clinical research to further the knowledge of their speciality.